RosemaryMac/alx-pre_course/README.md

 You pushed your first file in your **first repository** of the **first task** of your **first ALX School project.**

 You can now check your repository on GitHub to see if everything is good.

+##1.
+Repo-session
+Create a new directory called `0x01-git` in your `alx-pre_course` repo.

+Make sure you include a non empty`README.md`in your directory:
+- at the root of your repository `alx-pre_course`
+- AND in the directory `0x01-git`